artz/meanify/README.md

 ## Options

 meanify expects options to be passed in on require of the module as seen below.
-This builds a express middleware router object, which is accessed by invoking the returned function.
+This builds an Express middleware router object, which is accessed by invoking the returned function.

 ```
 var meanify = require('meanify')({